Title: Program Assistant

 - Minimum of two years related experience in education and/or office administration preferred.

-- Excellent written and verbal communication skills with demonstrated ability to build trust and rapport with a range of stakeholders including district administrators, researchers, teachers, families, and CI staff.
+- Excellent written and verbal communication skills with demonstrated ability to build trust and rapport with a range of key stakeholders including district administrators, researchers, teachers, families, and CI staff.

 - Able to be creative and proactive in assessing and managing multiple tasks and shifting priorities.